Delafinn/PySketches/README.md

 How To:
-PySketches uses several inputs. arrow keys will move the sketcher, “Z” will pull your pen off the canvas so you can move around the canvas without drwaing.
+PySketches uses several inputs. arrow keys will move the sketcher, “Z” will pull your pen off the canvas so you can move around the canvas without drawing.
 “X” allows you to put the pen back on the canvas to continue drawing.
 “C” allows you the change the color (keep in mind the colors are randomly generated.
 “Spacebar” will clear the canvas.